valencik/mastersAPSC/documents/thesis/thesis.md

 C.Le Brun	C.Le brun	C.LeBrun	C.Lebrun	C.le Brun
 ```

-Finally, we remove all punctuation as well, which resulted in $6561$ identifiers that were not unique.
+Finally, we removed all punctuation as well, which resulted in $6561$ identifiers that were not unique.
 A python script, `calc-author-name-transform-pairs.py` was prepared to perform these transformations and write the identifiers which form duplicates to a file.

 ``` {#blk:names-nopunc .text caption="Identifiers which became duplicates after transformations 1, 2, and 3." fontsize=\small baselinestretch=1}